-Table 9 lists examples of the services and supplies covered under the benefit for inpatient care.
+Table 11 lists examples of the services and supplies covered under the benefit for inpatient care.

-Table 9.
+Table 11.
 Examples of covered inpatient services

-Examples of covered inpatient services and supplies Room and board Pre-admission testing Amailtance is a series of a mainteen started and a mainteen starte Intensive care/coronary care Physician and nursing services Ancillary items and services, such as: Infusions and transfusions Surgery Anesthesia, radiology and pathology Dialysis Devices that are an integral part of a surgical procedure such as hip joints, skull plates and pacemakers Diarysis Physical, occupational and speech therapy Diagnostic tests, radiology and labs Durable medical equipment Medically necessary services and supplies charged by the hospital Drugs, medications, solutions, biological preparations, and supplies Use of special rooms, like operating rooms Use of special equipment
+Examples of covered inpatient services and supplies Room and board Pre-admission testing Intensive care/coronary care Ancillary items and services, such as: Physician and nursing services Infusions and transfusions Surgery Anesthesia, radiology and pathology Dialysia Devices that are an integral part of a surgical procedure such as hip joints, skull plates and pacemakers Dialysis Physical, occupational and speech therapy Diagnostic tests, radiology and labs Durable medical equipment Medically necessary services and supplies Drugs, medications, solutions, biological preparations, and supplies Use of special rooms, like operating rooms Use of special equipment charged by the hospital

 - The 100-day plan year limit is the total of all inpatient days at skilled nursing facilities and long-term care facilities, even if they took place at more than one facility and/or more than one admission. - If a newborn is admitted to the hospital independently of the mother, it is considered a separate hospital admission and you will owe a separate inpatient copay. - There is no coverage for custodial care.
-Custodial care is a level of care that is chiefly designed to assist with activities of daily living and cannot reasonably be expected to greatly restore health or bodily function. - Private rooms are covered only if medically necessary. - There is no coverage for private duty nursing. - The Plan does not pay for donated blood. - Convenience items such as telephone, radio and television are not covered.
+Custodial care is a level of care that is chiefly designed to assist with activities of daily living and cannot reasonably be expected to greatly restore health or bodily function. - Private rooms are covered only if medically necessary.